dime-coin/core-docs/docs/reference/p2p-network.md

 * Fail if the hash of the merkle root node is not identical to the merkle root in the [block header](../resources/glossary.md#block-header).

 * Fail if the block header is invalid.
 Remember to ensure that the hash of the header is less than or equal to the [target threshold](../resources/glossary.md#target) encoded by the nBits header field.
-Your program should also, of course, attempt to ensure the header belongs to the best block chain and that the user knows how many confirmations this block has.
+Your program should also, of course, attempt to ensure the header belongs to the best blockchain and that the user knows how many confirmations this block has.

 For a detailed example of parsing a [`merkleblock` message](docs/reference/p2p-network.md#merkleblock), please see the corresponding [merkle block examples section](../examples/p2p-network-parsing-a-merkleblock.md).